 Working with Integrated Payables in Your Online Accounting Business

 An online accounting business provides financial services to individuals, startups, and large businesses alike.
-Whether you provide traditional tax and accounting services or work on a consulting basis, obtaining an accounting merchant account is essential.
+Whether you provide traditional tax and accounting services or work on a consulting basis, obtaining a merchant account for accounting is essential.
 Start your online accounting business with integrated payables using the best accounting credit card processing company to ensure you remain in business with no risk of disruption.
-This means finding a high risk credit card processing company who is capable of working with the accounting industry.
+This means finding a high risk merchant services provider that is capable of working with the accounting industry.
 Integrated payables is just another tool that can be used by your business to streamline the payment processing operation.

 The Accounting Industry is High Risk

 While running an online accounting service may be lucrative, it is also high risk to most financial institutions.
 Banks and payment processors are not likely to provide an accounting merchant account to a new business in the space.
 The reasons for this start with the fact that accounting services often involve processing more transactions than traditional industries.
 This points to a larger margin of error which is unappealing to the supporting processors.

 When you are looking to have your online credit card processing account approved, it is best to steer clear of traditional, tier one providers.
 Services such as Paypal, Braintree, Square, and Stripe are less willing to work with individuals who currently run businesses within industries deemed high risk.

 There are other reasons an online accounting business may be considered high risk by traditional payment processors.
 This includes accepting multiple forms of payment, a varied clientele, dealing with services rather than physical products, high rates of fraud, and chargebacks.

 Multiple Forms of Payment